Vaccination Dilemma in the thermodynamic limit: Conclusion

 \section{Conclusion}

-Our analysis of the vaccination dilemma in thermodynamic limit shows us the three domains which differ in terms of Nash equilibrium — first where $(V, V)$ is the equilibrium, next with $(NV, NV)$ being Nash equilibrium, and finally with $(V, NV)$,$(NV, V)$ being Nash equilibria along with a mixed Nash equilibrium where players choose $V$ strategy with probability $R_0(1-\frac{1}{R_0}-\frac{r_v}{r_s})$.
+Our analysis of the vaccination dilemma in thermodynamic limit shows us the three domains which differ in terms of Nash equilibrium- first where $(V, V)$ is the equilibrium, next with $(NV, NV)$ being Nash equilibrium, and finally with $(V, NV)$,$(NV, V)$ being Nash equilibria along with a mixed Nash equilibrium where players choose $V$ strategy with probability $R_0(1-\frac{1}{R_0}-\frac{r_v}{r_s})$.
 Game magnetization and APP in zero noise limit obtained via NE mapping seem to agree reasonably with ABM simulations and the above-mentioned Nash equilibrium of the Vaccination dilemma.
 However, near the points where Nash equilibrium of the game switches from pure to mixed, there is a slight disagreement between the methods, i.e., in the payoff range $r_s(1-\frac{5}{2R_0})<r_v<r_s(1-\frac{2}{R_0})$ and $r_s(1-\frac{1}{R_0})<r_v<r_s(1-\frac{1}{2R_0})$.
 Additionally, analyzing the Astra-Zeneca COVID-19 vaccine risk and disease deaths, both NE mapping and agent-based methods predict near $100\%$ AZ vaccine coverage above age $40$.
 At the same time, younger people show a slight reluctance due to the relative risk to benefit quotient being non-negligible. $\beta$ acts as a numerical measure of government intervention via advertisement campaigns, etc, to get vaccinated.
 Older age groups ($40-69$) getting close to $100\%$ Vaccination at small $\beta$ values indicates government intervention isn't necessary to get full coverage.
-In contrast, for the younger population ($20-39$), some encouragement from the government via media campaigns may be necessary. \begin{appendix}
+In contrast, for the younger population ($20-39$), some encouragement from the government via media campaigns may be necessary.
+We also should mention a few limitations of our study: firstly, this is only for Astra-Zeneca vaccine, and secondly, the data is from UK only on blood clots.
+So it should not be taken to mean all vaccines would give similar results.
+Further, for Astra-Zeneca itself, results in different countries may be different.
+It will be nice to extend this analysis to other vaccines like Pfizer, Moderna, Johnson and Johnson, Sputnik, Sinovac and Covaxin vaccine.
+Further, going beyond vaccination strategies, we would also like to do a deep dive into lock-down measures\cite{cheong} to prevent spread of COVID-19 in a game theoretic setting, via the Nash equilibrium mapping method\cite{NEvsDE}.